 Middle Childhood Education is an option that may be combined with childhood education.
 Middle Childhood Education is not a stand-alone program.
 Specifically, students completing childhood education (grades 1-6) may elect to expand the age range of their certification to include preparation for teaching in middle school (grades 7-9).

 Childhood Education: Liberal Arts Optional Middle Childhood Education

-- To enter or remain an Education major, a student must maintain an overall cumulative grade point average of 3.000.
+- To enter or remain an Education major, a student must achieve/maintain an overall cumulative grade point average of 3.000.